LoreStudio-Charles/Virtue/README.md

 #### Charity, Temperance, or Faith
 You wander into the small clearing behind the barn, the air fragrant with wild roses.
 Sunlight filters through the leaves, casting playful shadows on the ground.
 As you pick at the petals, philosophical thoughts drift through your mind.
 You wonder why your sisters sparkle with life while you feel like a shadow—a dull reflection of joy.
 Suddenly, a sharp cry breaks your reverie.
 You turn to see a small girl from the village, her face streaked with tears, crouched by the edge of a fallen tree.
 A scrawny calf, lost and frightened, stands beside her, its big eyes reflecting confusion.
-You recognize the girl; she’s usually brimming with laughter, but today, despair seems to swallow her whole.
+You recognize the girl; she's usually brimming with laughter, but today, despair seems to swallow her whole.
-As you approach cautiously, you hear her softly plead, “Please come back!
-You were never supposed to run away!”
+As you approach cautiously, you hear her softly plead, "Please come back!
+You were never supposed to run away!"
 The calf seems oblivious to her distress, nibbling at the grass with an innocence that tugs at your heart.
 You feel a pull in your chest, an urge to lighten her spirits, to help.
-But the girl’s situation seems complex.
+But the girl's situation seems complex.
 You could gently suggest a way to coax the calf back home, but you also know that she might need someone to listen and share this worry with.
-And then, there’s an urge to check your heart—to ensure that your desire to help doesn’t come from wanting to be seen as more than plain.
+And then, there's an urge to check your heart—to ensure that your desire to help doesn't come from wanting to be seen as more than plain.
 Now, you stand at a crossroads.
 Do you:
 ##### Option Cards
-- Offer your support and comfort to the girl with **Charity**, letting her know she isn’t alone in her struggle.
+- Offer your support and comfort to the girl with **Charity**, letting her know she isn't alone in her struggle.
 - Encourage her to be patient, suggesting a calmer approach to coax the calf back with **Temperance**.
 - Offer to pray with the girl to overcome this setback, lifting her spirits through unwavering **Faith** in Loving Father.
 ##### Footer
 The choice lies heavy in the air as you feel the weight of compassion stirs within you.
 What happens next is up to you.

 #### Perseverance, Humility, or Faith
 The sun hangs low in the sky, casting a warm, golden hue over the farm as you gather fresh herbs for dinner.
 The scent of thyme and rosemary fills the air, blending with the earthy notes of the ground.
-Your sisters’ laughter echoes from the nearby fields, a reminder of the joy surrounding you, even as you feel like an outsider in this vibrant tapestry of life.
+Your sisters' laughter echoes from the nearby fields, a reminder of the joy surrounding you, even as you feel like an outsider in this vibrant tapestry of life.
 Just as you take a deep breath, savoring the moment, you hear a commotion coming from the edge of the village.
 Intrigued, you set the basket of herbs aside and head toward the noise.
 As you approach, the scene unfolds, revealing a crowd of villagers gathered around the community well.
 Curious faces turn toward you, and you spot your younger brother standing at the center, his face flushed with frustration.
 He gestures emphatically, trying to explain something, but the villagers look skeptical, their murmurs rising like a chorus of discontent.
 You feel a tightening in your chest, sensing the weight of their impatience pressing down on him.
-As you draw closer, you can see that he has been working on a project to help with the drought that’s plagued the island.
+As you draw closer, you can see that he has been working on a project to help with the drought that's plagued the island.
 Suddenly, one villager raises a hand, dismissing him with a scoff.
-“It’s foolish to think your little plan can make any difference!
-Just give it up already!”
+"It's foolish to think your little plan can make any difference!
+Just give it up already!"
 The words strike a chord in you, echoing the insecurities that linger in your heart.
 You glance at your brother, whose determination is beginning to falter under the harsh glare of judgment.
-He looks to you, seeking the strength that always shone brighter in your sisters’ laughter.
+He looks to you, seeking the strength that always shone brighter in your sisters' laughter.
 A choice weighs upon you.
 Do you:
 ##### Option Cards
 - Urge your brother to keep trying, encouraging him to demonstrate **Perseverance** in the face of doubt, believing steadfastly that he can make a difference.